 The deep external pudendal artery crosses the pectineus and adductor longus muscles before traversing the fascia lata.
 It supplies the skin of the perineum as well as the skin of the scrotum or labium majus.

-Profunda femoris, also know as the deep artery of the thigh is the largest branch of the femoral artery, which arises 3.5 cm distal to the inguinal ligament.
+Profunda femoris, also known as the deep artery of the thigh is the largest branch of the femoral artery, which arises 3.5 cm distal to the inguinal ligament.
 The profunda femoris is initially found lateral to the femoral artery before it passes deep to it towards the medial aspect of the femur.
 It travels between the pectineus and adductor longus muscles before passing between the adductor longus and adductor brevis muscles.
 It then descends between the adductor longus and adductor magnus muscles before it pierces the adductor magnus to anastamose with the muscular branches of the popliteal artery.
 The profunda femoris is the main blood supply to the muscles that extend, flex and adduct the thigh.

 Descending Genicular Artery